Alto & Tenor Trombone

 Prior to joining the Navy, MU1 Sharp was an active free-lance musician in Oklahoma, performing regularly with the Oklahoma City Philharmonic, the Tulsa Symphony Orchestra, the Tulsa Ballet, and the Tulsa Opera Orchestra.
 While in Oklahoma, he also worked as a studio musician in the Dallas Fort Worth area.
 His awards include winner of the 2010 National Solo Competition at the Eastern Trombone Workshop hosted by the U.S. Army Band Washington DC, finalist at the 2005 International Trombone Association (ITA) Trombone Quartet Competition, first alternate at the 2005 Zellmer-Minnesota Trombone Competition, and he was the IAJE Outstanding College Musician in 2005 and 2007.

 In 2007, MU1 Sharp auditioned and was selected for assignment to the U.S. Naval Academy Band.
-Following recruit training at RTC, Great Lakes, he reported for duty as a trombonist with the concert band, marching band, jazz ensemble, brass quintet, brass ensemble, trombone quartet, and ceremonial units.
-He has been a featured soloist with both the concert band and jazz ensemble.
-His collateral duties include Leading Petty Officer of Brass Quintet “Blue”, lead trombonist in the jazz ensemble, principal trombonist of the concert band, and Operations Assistant in the Band Operations Department.
+Following recruit training at RTC, Great Lakes, he reported for duty as a trombonist with the marching band, brass quintet, brass ensemble, and ceremonial units.
+He has been a featured soloist with the band's ensembles.
+His collateral duties include Leading Petty Officer of Brass Quintet “Blue” and Operations Assistant in the Band Operations Department.